zachan-dev/2018F-COMP3111-master/README.md

 # COMP3111: Software Engineering Project - Webscrapper

+## Java Doc.
+Link

+The Java Documentation can be viewed by clicking the link: https://zach1king.github.io/2018F-COMP3111-master/

 ## Development Team 34 Member List and Assignment
 > **LEE, Yuen Nam / Heidi**
 > Basic Task no. 1 and 4